Documentation Index

 Limitations & Considerations

-No Direct ALTER TABLE Support
+No ALTER TABLE for Schema Changes

 Empty schemas are automatically managed.
 You cannot explicitly drop schemas.Transaction Behavior